-Harris Magazine’s Laine Zizka interviewed Dr. Meena Shah, professor and interim chair of the Department of Kinesiology, to talk about her recent research on menu labeling and the effect it has on American calorie consumption.
+Harris Magazine’s Laine Zizka interviewed Dr. Meena Shah, professor and chair of the Department of Kinesiology, to talk about her recent research on menu labeling and the effect it has on American calorie consumption.

 LZ: What inspired you to pursue this particular research?